 Students will examine the significant role that project management plays in the successful completion of an information technology project.
 The skills, tools, and best practices used to effectively manage a project from its inception to successful closure will be discussed.
 Students will learn how to control the scope, time, cost, and quality of projects, and gain hands-on experience using project management software.

 Prerequisite: MIS 1050 or MIS 1600

 Examines the various tools and methodologies for the development and implementation of a business information system.
 Students will also examine the logical and physical organizations of data in an enterprise database.
-The systems approach is discussed in detail in conjunction with current concepts of systems analysis and design.
+The systems approach is covered in detail in conjunction with current concepts of systems analysis and design.
 The life cycle concept, the importance of implementing controls during the planning, analysis, design, implementation, and evaluation phases of a management information system to solve business management problems are highlighted.

 Various topics in management information systems.
 These may be one-time or occasional course offerings.